 Because our compensation philosophy stresses performance-based awards, base salary is intended to be a smaller portion of total executive compensation relative to long-term equity.
 Therefore, we target executive base salary at the median level of the compensation guidelines that have been approved by the Compensation Committee.
 In addition, the Compensation Committee takes into account the executive's scope of responsibility and significance to the execution of our long-term strategy, past accomplishments, experience and personal performance and compares each executive's base salary with those of the other members of senior management.
 The Compensation Committee may give different weighting to each of these factors for each executive, as it deems appropriate.
-The Compensation Committee did not retain a compensation consultant or determine a compensation peer group for 2011.
+The Compensation Committee did not retain a compensation consultant or determine a compensation peer group for 2012.
+In 2012, there were no changes to the base salaries paid to our named executive officers.